patrickkfkan/volumio-bandcamp/README.md

 *This plugin is not affiliated with Bandcamp whatsoever.*

+This repository has two branches:

+1. The `master` branch is targeted towards Volumio 3.
+2. The `volumio-2.x` branch is targeted towards Volumio 2.x.

+The focus is on the `master` branch.
+The `volumio-2.x` branch will only be maintained if it is practically feasible and still worthwhile to do so.

-## Installation
+## Getting Started

-If you see the Bandcamp Discover plugin in the Volumio plugin store (under 'Music Services'), you may install or update it from there.
-If you do not find it in the store or would like to manually install or update the plugin, you may follow the instructions below.
+As at the time of this readme, the plugin can be installed from the plugin store of Volumio 2.x.
+This may no longer be the case when Volumio 3 completely replaces Volumio 2.
+You can still manually install and update the plugin on Volumio 2.x by following the steps below.

 ### Manual Installation